OlivierSohn/hamazed/BACKLOG.md

   the hardcoded colors will only be used for their hue.

 - use 'sameIntensityHues' where appropriate.

-- try opengl rectangular rendering.
-- or make font characters more square

 - make stats of world dismissals visible to the user